- 4 Comments

 Key Takeaways

-2. There is absolutely NO need for babies to have to wait 3 to 5 days in between the introduction of new solid foods.
+- There is absolutely NO need for babies to have to wait 3 to 5 days between the introduction of new solid foods that are not highly allergenic.

 Want to learn everything you can about feeding your baby from 6-12 months of age?
 Join the Baby Led Feeding online course!
-You’ll get access to all the in-depth, research-backed info for starting solids in one place, and get access to our signature Texture Timeline™ which has been tried and tested by thousands of parents.
-Learn all about introducing solid foods the way that you and your baby want to start, and about how to advance your baby in textures from there.
+You’ll get access to all the in-depth, research-backed info for starting solids in one place.
+Plus, you’ll get immediate access to our signature Texture Timeline™ which has been tried and tested by thousands of parents.

 Was this helpful?
 Pin it to save for later!